psidex/3DES/old 3DES/3DES/README.md

 # TODO
 - Fix closing lid on delete screen causing 3ds to not wake up in certain situations
+- Fast scroll if you hold up/down
+- Fix copy/pasting same file in same directory
+- Fix pasting into empty directories
 - Show a message when file/dir successfully deleted

 # Credits